Starting a Business in Norway: GEOS Guide for Global Expansion

 Self-Employed and Contractors

 Foreign professionals can qualify for self-employment if their business is viable and generates at least NOK 325,400 per year.
-To qualify for certain permits, self-employed professionals must register as a sole proprietorship, which is the standard business entity for individual service providers and traders in Norway.
-The work must also require presence in Norway.
+The company must be a sole proprietorship, and the work must require presence in Norway.
 Employers working with contractors should:

 Local Insight